 All Americans owe a debt of gratitude to the men and women who bravely served in uniform.
 Every service member knows a battlefield is a dangerous place, but our service members should not be put in harm’s way by defective safety equipment, especially when the manufacturer of that equipment allegedly knew or should have known that the product was defective.

-If you wore 3M earplugs during active duty service starting in 2003 and later developed hearing loss or tinnitus, you may be eligible for financial compensation.
+You could be eligible for financial compensation if you wore 3M earplugs during active duty service starting in 2003 and later developed hearing loss or tinnitus.

 Speak with a 3M earplugs hearing loss lawsuit lawyer to learn about your options and how best to proceed.
 The team at Zanes Law will help you seek justice for your loss and get you the compensation you deserve.

 Military veterans are filing lawsuits against 3M for defective earplugs the company sold the government for use by military personnel.
-Not only are veterans finding that they are experiencing hearing problems after using the dual-ended Combat Arms Earplugs, Version 2, they also discovered that 3M knew about the design defects, did not warn the public about them, and unlawfully manipulated testing procedures and fitting instructions.
+Not only are veterans finding that they are experiencing hearing problems after using the dual-ended Combat Arms Earplugs, Version 2, but they also discovered that 3M knew about the design defects and did not warn the public about them, unlawfully manipulating testing procedures and fitting instructions.

 Now, thousands of service members across the U.S. are seeking damages in 3M defective earplug lawsuits.

 MDL No. 2885, the 3M Combat Arms Earplug Products Liability Litigation, was transferred and consolidated on April 3, 2019, by the Judicial Panel on Multidistrict Litigation in the United States District Court Northern District of Florida for pretrial proceedings.

 All the 3M defective earplug lawsuits allege that the devices sold by the defendant, 3M, were defective, failing in their intended purpose and ultimately causing hearing and ear problems for the military personnel who used them.